-Aurora Keyes Barn has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
+Aurora Meldreth Manor has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
 We actively encourage our staff teams to take class groups off-site, into towns and their local community to engage and communicate with people in shops, services and businesses.
+We deliver the Duke of Edinburgh Award and AQA Independent Living Skills and work skills to support the development of independence and preparation for the future.